Over 60% in Addiction Treatment Admit Childhood Trauma

 - Natural disasters or acts of terrorism

 - Fleeing war or violence as a refugee

 - Unexpected or violent loss of a loved one

 - Life-threatening illness or tragic accidents

 Though these are broad-stroke categories, it’s important to remember that children face many different challenges.
-Outside the home, physical bullying or cyberbullying can cause trauma.
-Also, growing up with a parent or sibling who has a mental illness or substance abuse.
+For example, outside the home, physical bullying or cyberbullying can cause trauma.
+It was also growing up with a parent or sibling who has a mental illness or substance abuse.

 In the words of Dr. Robert Block, former President of the American Academy of Pediatrics;

 “Adverse childhood experiences are the single, greatest, unaddressed, public health threat facing our nation today.”